Mahin556/K8S-artifects/ConfigMap/configmap.md

 # 🔹 What is a ConfigMap?

 * A **ConfigMap** is a Kubernetes API object used to store **non-confidential configuration data** in key-value pairs.

 * ConfigMaps allow you to keep config values separate(decouple) from your code and container images.
   * Externalize environment-specific settings, such as a database hostname, URLs, settings or IP address, without modifying the container image.plane-text in etcd if anyone gain access to etcd they see info in plane text.
   * make application portable and easy to manage accross different environment.
-* Not used to store sensitive data  because it store data in

 * Often used alongside **Secrets** (which are for sensitive data).

 * Built-in Kubernetes API

 * `Non-sensitive` key-value config data.

 * Values can be `strings` or `Base64-encoded binary data`.

 * Save on `cluster(etcd)`

 * Injected as as:
   * `environment variables`
   * `command line arguments`
   * `filesystem volumes(mount file)`
   <br>

 * Application can take value from the Environment variable and from the file.

 * Prevent image rebuilding.

 * Non-Sensitive data

 * Store relatively small amounts of simple data.

 * The total size of a ConfigMap object must be less than `1 MiB`.
 To store more data we should split your configuration into multiple `ConfigMaps` or consider using a `separate database` or `key-value store`.
 * For example, a system that connects to a database can retrieve the database server address from a ConfigMap instead of hardcoding it.

 * Application must be designed to use the configuration from the environment variable and file.
 * We can directly change the data from the `etcd` but in real world we change it using Kubernetes API server and Kubectl to create and manage your ConfigMaps. config map ---> `DATABASE_HOST`